Ziumper/Templodocs/README.md

 Generate a Word document from a template.
 To generate the word document run following command.

+Template file should have following keyword inside document: `${content}`.
+It will be replaced on file generation with valid data templodocs tool.

 ```bash
 bin/templodocs ./templates/data.csv ./templates/template.docx new_report en pl https://test-net.atlassian.net
 ```